stvmln86/lethe/readme.md

 # Lethe

-**Lethe** is a text-based virtual assistant, written in Go 1.24 by Stephen Malone.
+**Lethe** is a plaintext command-line note-taking engine, written in pure Python 3.13 by Stephen Malone.